Healthcare

 Post-retirement FEHB requirements

 When you start working for the federal government, retirement benefits are part of the package.
-This includes a monthly annuity, which pays you a portion of your salary from the time you retire until you die.
-In addition to this annuity, you’ll be entitled to medical benefits, including health, vision, and dental.
+This includes a monthly annuity, which pays you a portion of your salary from retirement until you die.
+In addition to this annuity, you'll be entitled to medical benefits, including health, vision, and dental.

 Post-retirement medical benefits eligibility is also based on your age.
-You can retire with benefits after five years of service if you’re age 62 or older.
-Otherwise, you’ll be expected to have satisfied a minimum number of years of service.
+You can retire with benefits after five years of service if you're age 62 or older.
+Otherwise, you'll be expected to be satisfied with a minimum number of years of service.

-In some situations, such as employees who have been terminated due to workforce reductions, early retirement benefits may be offered.
-This only applies to employees who have at least 25 years of service.
-If you’re over age 50, you may be eligible for this after only 20 years.
+Employers may offer early retirement benefits in some situations, such as workforce reductions.
+Employees must have at least 25 years of service to qualify.
+If you're over age 50, you may be eligible with only 20 years of service.

 Automatic coverage transfer

-Federal employee health insurance plans transfer automatically as part of the switch to retirement.
-When you’re ready to retire, you’ll complete a form titled Standard Form 3107: Application for Immediate Retirement (FERS).
-Your HR department should work with you on this, but if you’ve been separated 30 days or more and want to officially retire, you can mail your application.
+Federal employee health insurance plans generally transition automatically upon retirement.
+When you’re ready to retire, you’ll need to complete Standard Form 3107: Application for Immediate Retirement (FERS), with assistance from your HR department.
+If you've been separated for 30 days or more and wish to officially retire, you can mail your application.

 The 5-Year Rule and spouses